squarewolf/wp-download-codes/README.txt

 == Changelog ==

+= 1.3 =
+* Changed download mechanism in order to get fix the header issues appearing with many firefox versions

 = 1.2.2 =
 * Changed menu order in adminstration
 * Fixed the determination of the upload path which was sometimes not working for blank installations